-The strategy for BUI removal includes the six management actions listed in Table 4, which have been completed.
-The management actions for BUI 2 have been completed and a draft removal package for BUI 2 has been prepared and shared with the Technical Team.
-Completion of the removal process is anticipated to occur in 2022.
-The strategy for removal of the Degraded Fish and Wildlife Populations BUI is as follows:
+The strategy for BUI removal includes the six management actions listed in Table 4.
+The management actions for BUI 2 have been completed and a draft removal package for BUI 2 was shared with the Technical Team and the public.
+The final removal package will be submitted in 2022 for EPA review.
+Once accepted, the final removal package will be posted on WDNR's website.
+Final removal will be documented in the 2023 RAP Update.

+The strategy for removal of the Degraded Fish and Wildlife Populations BUI included:

 - Complete a thorough inventory and assessment of populations of the selected target species of birds (as listed above in the removal objectives) across the estuary.
 Available data on additional bird species from historical and recent monitoring may also be used to assess the overall status of the bird populations (management action 2.01). - Continue routine MNDNR and WDNR fish population monitoring and reporting to confirm continued health of Walleye and Muskellunge and continued recovery of Lake Sturgeon.
 Lake Sturgeon populations that meet the objectives above must be documented for two index periods (management action 2.02). - Complete the analyses of Lake Sturgeon tissues to assess whether legacy contaminants are affecting early life stage and adult fish (management action 2.02). - Complete an analysis of historical fish population data to confirm that Ruffe are not inhibiting the native fish population (management action 2.03).
-Note that the prevention and control of other invasive flora and fauna are addressed under the Loss of Fish and Wildlife Habitat BUI. - Complete an estuary-wide semi-aquatic mammal survey comparing beaver, otter, muskrat and mink to least impaired reference areas (management action 2.04).
+Note that the prevention and control of other invasive flora and fauna are addressed under the Loss of Fish and Wildlife Habitat BUI.

-- Increase available Piping Plover stopover and nesting habitat within areas identified in Figure 2 (management action 2.05). - Restore and protect critical nesting habitat for Common Tern and stopover habitat for Piping Plover at Interstate Island (management action 2.06).
+- Complete an estuary-wide semi-aquatic mammal survey comparing beaver, otter, muskrat and mink to least impaired reference areas (management action 2.04). - Increase available Piping Plover stopover and nesting habitat within areas identified in Figure 2 (management action 2.05). - Restore and protect critical nesting habitat for Common Tern and stopover habitat for Piping Plover at Interstate Island (management action 2.06).

-Figure 2: SLRAOC Degraded Fish and Wildlife Populations BUI Restoration Projects (Updated November 2021)
+Figure 2: Completed SLRAOC Degraded Fish and Wildlife Populations BUI Restoration Projects